AllenNeuralDynamics/brainwasher/README.md

   intermittent_mixing_on_time: None # Float.
 If specified, duty cycle of leaving the motor on at the specified RPM.
   intermittent_mixing_off_time: None # Float.
 If specified, duty cycle of of leaving the motor off at the specified RPM.
 ```

+Once the job file is executed, extra (computed) fields will be added afterwards.
+These fields are not required will be recomputed if the required fields change.